-Mercury has commenced its apparition as an evening star
+Mercury has commenced its apparition as a morning star following its inferior

-All dates given here are based on early evening North American Central Time.
+All dates given here are based on early morning North American Central Time.
 Mercury

-Mercury will appear to pass near other celestial bodies on the following dates:
+Mercury will appear to pass near Antares on DEC 11.